ADAPTING TO WEATHER EXTREMES ON DIVERSIFIED FARMS

 George Wright of Castor River Farm will take you through how he manages to make a living by growing cereal grains on 44 acres.
 Right from seed to milled flour at the farmers' market.
 How his kids take it further making soap with oats, mixing up pancakes, and grilled cheese sandwiches.

 Presenter: George Wright

-Paying for University for three kids was going to be a turning point in our farm.
+Paying for university for three kids was going to be a turning point in our farm.
 Odds are, I was going to have to go back to framing monster homes.
-Instead, my kids, having grown up in our farmers' market booth, learned how to hustle, get up early, look a customer in the eye, and realize how value adding our farm products was their ticket to pay their own university, buy a house, and drive a Porsche!
+Instead, my kids, having grown up in our farmers’ market booth, learned how to hustle, get up early, look a customer in the eye, and realize how value adding our products was the ticket to pay their own university, buy a house, and drive a Porsche!
 I will explain with pride how they did it.